kovidgoyal/calibre/manual/edit.rst

       auto-fixing can sometimes have unexpected effects, so use with care.
 As always, a checkpoint is created before auto-fixing so you can easily revert all changes.
-Auto-fixing works by parsing the markup using the HTML 5 algorithm, which is highly fault tolerant and then converting to well formed XML.
+Auto-fixing works by parsing the markup using the HTML5 algorithm, which is highly fault tolerant and then converting to well formed XML.

     * Malformed or unknown CSS styles.
 Any CSS that is not valid or that has